orgua/OneWireHub/README.md

 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)

 ### History of this Lib:
-- original pieces seem to be adopted from [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) from @MarkusLange and [OneWire](https://github.com/PaulStoffregen/OneWire)
+- original pieces seem to be adopted from [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) from MarkusLange and [OneWire](https://github.com/PaulStoffregen/OneWire)
-- first implementation of the [OneWireHub](https://github.com/Shagrat2/OneWireHub) by @Shagrat2
+- first implementation of the [OneWireHub](https://github.com/Shagrat2/OneWireHub) by Shagrat2

 ### Connecting the HUB with the Network: